JasmineYil/WebEngineering_Playground/README.md

 *Present your findings and fixes here.*

 - The input element in the search form was missing a label.
 To fix this add an accessible label using label for="search-query" class="sr-only"Search Query</label and update the CSS to hide it visually (sr-only class).
+By updating the search form in the HTML, with an accessible but hidden label and CSS to hide it.
+Added an Accessible Label element for the input element, with the text "Search our website."
+This label provides context to screen readers about what the input field is for.
+The .sr-only class contains several CSS properties designed to hide content visually while ensuring it remains accessible to assistive technologies.

 - The two Comment Form Labels input elements were not explicitly associated with their labels.
+  The for and id attributes create a clear association between labels and inputs, making it easier for screen readers to identify and announce labels correctly.
+This improves form usability for users who rely on assistive technologies.
+  Clicking on the label will now place the cursor in the associated input field, which is also helpful for mouse users.

 **(0.5) Comment section**